Interesting Online Food Ordering Statistics For 2023 That You Need To Know

 - In the United States, the meal-kit industry is on the rise.

-- By 2030, the online food delivery market is predicted to be worth $365 billion.
+- By the end of 2030, the online food delivery market is predicted to be worth $365 billion.

-- 31% claim they use these third parties delivery services at minimum twice a week.
+- 31% claim they use these third-party delivery services at minimum twice a week.

 - 34% of customers spend $50 to order food online.